SugarBarrel/sor-misc/todos/SecureContainProtect.md

   - if there's a lot of bananas around some thing, it will get damaged under their sheer pressure (that would affect objects, agents and walls).
 - SCRAMBLE Goggles:
   - prevents you from seeing SCP-096's face.
 Has a 1% chance to malfunction every second (~45.3% every minute).
+- SCP-500 - Panacea:
+  - Over a period of two minutes (orig.
+2 hours) cures any diseases or defects.

 ## To-dos (planned)

+- SCP-173 - The Statue:
+  - everyone's asking, so fine, I'll make it at some point.
 - SCP-244 - the freezing gas vase:
   - make some autonomous gas clouds that travel in different directions and bounce off the walls, and make some of them house hostile entities that freeze NPCs and put out fires.
-- SCP-173 - The Statue:
+- SCP-294 - The Coffee Machine:
-  - everyone's asking, so fine, I'll make it at some point.
+  - upon depositing 50 coins prompts the player to enter the name of a beverage.
+There'll be a lot of different stuff...